THE WOLCOTT FAMILY OF SOMERSET, ENGLAND

 (2) Thomas Wolcott,"the younger", c.1525-1572, was a witness to the will of John Toven of Tolland, dated 1551.
 The will of Alice Howe of Tolland, dated 1565, mentions her godfather, Thomas Woolcott, and also Henry Woolcott, and has Thomas Woolcott and Thomas Venn as overseers.
 The will of Thomas Wolcott, tucker, of Tolland, dated and proved in 1572, bequeaths 10 pounds to his son, John Wolcott, the elder; an ewe sheep each to his son, Simon, and two unnamed daughters, 4 pence each to several unnamed god-children, and the remainder to his wife Alice.
 He appoints John Dawe, his brother-in-law, and John Wolcott, his son, as overseers of the will.
 Whether his wife, Alice, was a Dawe or his sister was married to John Dawe is unknown.

 (4) Henry Wolcott, 1565-c.1642, was a prosperous clothier at Tolland.
-He was too old to have been Henry Wolcott, the immigrant, who was born in 1578.
-This Henry was the eldest of John's sons, and was executor of his father's will in 1572, and was a clothier like his father.
+Henry was the eldest of John's sons, and was executor of his father's will in 1572.
 He was executor of the will of Thomas Dawe in 1592, and is on the Tolland tax rolls for 1593, 1597, 1610, 1622 and 1623.
 In 1606 he served as church warden at Tolland, and was tithingman there in 1623 and 1629.
 In 1609, Edward Warr of Chipleigh, esq., leased to Henry Woollcott of Tolland, clothier, for 248L, a messuage and tenement in East Towne in the parish of Tolland, to hold for 99 years or the lives of Henry, John, and George, sons of the said Henry.
-Henry surrendered this property in 1621.
+Henry relinquished this property in 1621.
 A survey of the manor of Brompton Ralph made in 1615, records that Henry Wolcott held by copy of the court rolls dated 1602, for a term of 99 years, or for the term of the lives of Henry Wolcott, and Henry and John Wolcott his sons, four fenced meadows, called Rode Meade, Rodemeadehill, Flaxhaye, and Longmeade or Wester Longmeade, containing 10 acres, valued at 13L 6s 8d per year.
 In 1618 Henry Woolcott acted as an agent for Robert Mynne in the sale of land in Gauldon Manor to Christopher Woolcott of Wellington.
 This was apparently the Henry listed on the manor roll as "Henry Woolcote for one cottage in length 80 ft. and in breadth 80 ft. upon the waste of the lord of Tolland in the King's Highway there called the Church House next the rectory there, formerly of Robert Selleck and the late Elizabeth Selleck, by grant of David Selleck.
 In 1631, a Special Commission of the Exchequer held an investigation at Taunton "in distraint of knighthood".
 In order to raise money, King James was requiring that all men with lands or goods valued at a certain amount be knighted, for which honor they were required to pay a large sum of money into the Exchequer.
 Many men tried to avoid this dubious honor.
 On the list of men examined by this commission appears the name of Henry Woolcot, followed by the notation, "not seized".
 On a later list, the same name appears, with the notation, "will plead".
 The first note meant that Henry did not hold land directly from the King, and the second note that he would appear before the commission at a later date.
 Henry successfully avoided this "honor".

 Henry's wife, Joan, is buried under the large stone tomb in the Tolland churchyard.
 The Tolland parish register for 1637 reads: "7 April - Joan wife of Henry Woolcott the elder buried".
 She is buried with her eldest son in the tomb which bears the inscription:"The body of John Wolcot 21 Mar 1618 Here also lieth the bodie of Johne Woolcot mother of the saide John Wolcot who deceased the 5th of April 1637."
 This tomb is next to a similar one on which the inscription has been obliterated, which probably covers Joan's husband, Henry.